zlatnaspirala/visual-ts-game-engine/readme.md

 # Project : Visual ts game engine #
-## Version : Sunshine - 2019 ##
+## Version : We can fight - 2020 ##

 #### 2d canvas game engine based on Matter.js 2D physics engine for the web. ####

+  I use my own concept: `best of the best`.
+It means that i import only staff that i can't make in proper way in proper time.
+For example `Physics` was imported in role of npm package for typescript matter.js variant and i keep dependency healthy.
+In networking aspect i use full-duplex connection under web-rtc protocol.
+Pretty nice working combination of physics and realtime-multiplayer connetions.
+  PeerToPeer used for game-play and classic websocket(socketio) for session staff.

  - Writen in typescript current version 3.7.4.
- - Text editor used and recommended: Visual Studio Code.
-Luanch debugger configuration comes with this project.
+ - Text editor used and recommended: Last version of Visual Studio Code.
+   Luanch debugger configuration comes with this project (for server part).
  - Physics engine based on Matter.js.
  - Multiplatform video chat (for all browsers) implemented.
 SocketIO used for session staff.
    MultiRTC2 used for data transfer also for video chat.
 MultiRTC3 alias 'broadcaster' used for video chat.